Dr Sarah Dennis

 Lung & Heart Physiotherapy Research Group

-Dr Dennis is a senior lecturer in the Discipline of Physiotherapy.
-Her research interests are in the prevention, diagnosis and management of chronic conditions with a focus on primary health care and integration of care across health sectors.
+Associate Professor Dennis is in the Discipline of Physiotherapy and Associate Professor of Allied Health in South Western Sydney Local Health District.
+Her research interests are in the prevention, diagnosis and management of chronic conditions, especially chronic respiratory conditions.
+The focus of this research is in the context of equty and access in primary health care, integration of care across health sectors and health literacy.
 She also holds a conjoint senior lecturer position at the Centre for Primary Health Care and Equity at UNSW.

 - Prevention, diagnosis and management of chronic conditions with a focus on primary health care and integration of care across health sectors.